AnamariaGM/Docker-Node-API/README.md

 What if we could run many different applications on an instance, such as a Python application, Node application, Java application etc all running on the same instance.

 This is where containerisation comes in and the most popular tool in containerisation technology is Docker.

+## Prerequisites

+You will need to make sure Docker has been installed on your computer in order to follow through the steps.

 ## Scenario